|Feature Short Story

 And then Lucas was back in his father’s dingy kitchen again, bloody knife in hand.

-to his parents’ rancorous divorce by self-medicating in many unhealthy ways) when he found himself at the
+reacted to his parents’ rancorous divorce by self-medicating in many unhealthy ways) when he found

 Lucas took a step towards him.
 “If you’re blind, how do you know I’m a young man?”